owen1234k/KIMANDI-LND/README.md

 # KIMANDI-LND
-A Lightning network AI powered node selection agent,written in GO,for all LND compatible nodes,That identifies and connects to the most optimal NODES based on fees and profitability,with real time data.
+A Lightning ⚡️ network inspired automatic AI node selection agent,in GO,for any and all LND nodes,it identifies and connects to the most optimal NODES based on current fees and profitability it works with real time data. feedback is welcome on how it can improve itself.